opalmedapps/docs/docs/user/index.md

 1. OpenEMR
 1. Opal app

-Also, for certain tasks, a login to Opal ADMIN is needed.
+Also, for certain tasks, a login to OpalAdmin is needed.

 ### Logins